Khurshid of Tabaristan: Biography

 Soon after, nevertheless, Khurshid took advantage of the rebellion of Abd al-Jabar ibn Abd al-Rahman, the governor of Khurasan, to once again throw off allegiance to the Caliphate.
-Al-Mansur sent an army into Tabaristan, with the intention of completely subduing the country and making it a province.
+Al-Mansur sent his generals Abu al-Khaṣīb Marzuq and Khazim bin Khuzaymah into Tabaristan, with the intention of completely subduing the country and making it a province.
 Khurshid fled to the fortress of al-Tak in the mountains, where he was besieged in 759–760.
 Although Khurshid himself escaped to nearby Daylam, the fortress eventually fell, and with it his family fell into the hands of the Abbasids and brought to Baghdad.
 From Daylam, Khurshid tried to regain his kingdom.
 He raised an army from the mountain dwellers of the region, and invaded Tabaristan in 760.
 Repulsed, he returned to Daylam.
 After learning of his family's capture, he is said to have exclaimed "after this there is no inclination to life and joy, and death is the very solace and respite itself", and took poison, probably in 761.

 Tabaristan became a regular province of the Caliphate, ruled from Amul by an Arab governor, although the local dynasties of the Bavandids, Karinids and Zarmihrids, formerly subject to the Dabuyids, continued to control the mountainous interior as tributary vassals of the Abbasid government.
 Coins were minted in Tabaristan in Khurshid's name until 764, whereafter the name of the Abbasid governor was substituted.
 As a result, some earlier works also mention 767 as the date of Khurshid's death.